ckongala/DSA/README.md

-# DEVOPS
+# DSA
-Creating a DEVOPS project from the scratch
+DETAILS from the scratch.